Science Fair Projects

 Abstract

 The objective: Thin-layer chromatography (TLC) is a widely used method for qualitative analysis to determine the number of components in a mixture, to determine the identity of two substances, or to monitor the progress of a reaction.
-The more accurate high-performance TLC (HPTLC) is better suited for quantitative analysis.
-Unfortunately, HPTLC requires expensive equipment which most high schools and colleges cannot afford.
-I demonstrate that if digital photography is combined with regular TLC, it can perform highly improved qualitative analysis as well as make accurate quantitative analysis possible.

 Methods/Materials

 This novel, "digitally-enhanced" TLC (DE TLC) is very easy to use.
 A fluorescent TLC plate is illuminated with UV light and a picture of the plate is taken with a digital camera.
-Then, on a computer, using either TLC Analyzer, the public domain software I wrote, or common photo-editing software, one can quickly produce multi-spectral scans, densitograms, and calibration curves--output previously available only from more expensive equipment or complex procedures.
+Then, on a computer, using either TLC

 Results

-With high linearity (R^2 ~ 0.97 - 0.99), good repeatability RSD < 5%), and detection limits approaching those of HPTLC, DE TLC produces surprisingly good results for such inexpensive equipment.
+With high linearity (R^2 ~ 0.97 - 0.99), good repeatability RSD < 5%), and detection limits approaching those of HPTLC, DE TLC produces surprisingly good results for such inexpensive equipment..

 Conclusions/Discussion